 From the first day that I declared my candidacy for Arkansas’s Second Congressional District seat, I also stated my pro-life position which is quite rare among Democratic politicians and generated quite a bit of press early on.
 Since this is such an unusual position for a Democrat, I feel that it is necessary to elaborate on my position with the hopes of fostering dialogue on all sides of the political spectrum in a respectful manner.

-However, this analogy does not hold when applied to Roe v.
-Wade.
+Many in the pro-life community advocate for a complete ban on abortion in the hopes of ending all abortion.
+I respectfully submit several problems that I see with this position.
 If one were to overturn Roe, we would simply return to an era of widespread illegal abortion.
 Individuals could still receive abortions from sympathetic medical professionals, travel to other jurisdictions that still provide abortions, or receive dangerous, unsafe, or not-regulated abortions.
 Regardless of the legal standing of the means--the action and its effect would continue.
 As in many other situations, simply outlawing particular actions has not made them effectively cease in society.

 If Roe were to be overturned, abortion would be classified among crimes like murder, theft, assault, and rape, which are everyday occurrences in the United States, although they are illegal.
 These latter offenses are theoretically easily policed and the perpetrators sanctioned.
 Furthermore, the policing of such actions is vigorously supported by our society.
 This would not be the case with the policing of illegal abortions in a theoretical post-Roe world.
 Given the normalization of abortion within society today, a widespread outcry for and the vigorous prosecution of illegal abortions would not be present.
 If one believes that abortion is a grave tragedy, one should be as troubled by abortions that would occur illegally as well.
 A more comprehensive solution is to work for a just society which would diminish the underlying deprivations which give rise to many abortions.

 As we know, the abortion debate is probably the most divisive and polarizing political issue of our time.
-The far pole on one side believes there should be limitless abortion rights while the opposite political pole believes there should be a complete ban.
 As in virtually every other area of law and civil society, one side must accept the government’s, vis-à-vis the people’s, right to regulate a practice that the other side finds limitlessly unacceptable in every situation.
 The reality is that the state makes allowances for abortion in varying circumstances (life of the mother, rape, incest, viability).
 These exceptions may never be acceptable for some.
-Conversely, others want unrestricted abortion at every stage and they will feel that their court-granted right is not fully realized.
-Established law has already legislated concessions on abortion, which cannot be overlooked in country that is governed by the rule of law.
+Conversely, others want unrestricted abortion allowed at every stage.
+Established law has already legislated restrictions on abortion, which cannot be overlooked in country that is governed by the rule of law.
 As in so many other issues in society, the law, in balancing the different perceptions of rights for different groups leaves no one side feeling completely vindicated.
 But as a nation that believes the rule of law is the bedrock of a civil society, ultimately both sides must reconcile what each deems as their most desired outcome with what the law prescribes.